|High School Teacher|

 B.A., Ohio State University

-Dr. Kevin Eyster, along with serving as Dean of the College of Arts and humanites, is a Professor and Chair of the Department of Language, Literature, Communication, and Writing.
-He joined the full-time faculty of Madonna University in 1995.
+Having served as the dean of the College of Arts and Humanities for three and a half years, Dr. Kevin Eyster was appointed dean of the newly configured College of Arts and Sciences beginning January of 2020.
 He completed his doctoral degree in 1991 from the University of Kentucky.
 Professor Eyster teaches courses in literature, folklore, writing, and the humanities.

 His research interests include twentieth-century southern American writers Eudora Welty and William Faulkner, as well as the interrelationship between folklore and literature.
 While at Madonna, Dr. Eyster served as NEH Distinguished Teaching Professor in the Humanities from 2001 to 2003, and in 2011 he received the Faculty Excellence Award from graduating seniors.